XiaoFanOvO/-/ShaderProject/Assets/readme.txt

-This package contains the shader discussed in the tutorial "Physically Based Rendering and lighting models in Unity3D" ( http://www.alanzucconi.com/?p=1964 ).
+This package contains the shader discussed in the tutorial "Vertex and fragment shaders in Unity3D" ( http://www.alanzucconi.com/?p=2001 ).

-The soldier models comes from the Unity3D bootcamp tutorial.

 Alan Zucconi
 @AlanZucconi